-The primary role of potassium channels in cardiac action potentials is cell repolarization.
 In non-nodal cardiac tissue, such as ventricular cardiomyocytes (see figure; click here for more details), action potentials are initiated when a cell is depolarized to a threshold potential by an adjacent cell.
-This leads rapid opening of fast sodium channels and a slower opening of L-type calcium channels (increased sodium and calcium conductance; gNa and gCa, respectively) that permit sodium and calcium to enter the cell (phase 0 and 2, respectively).
-As these channels become inactivated, potassium channels open permitting potassium ions to leave the cell (Figure: K+ out), which causes repolarization of the membrane potential (phase 3).
+This leads to rapid opening of fast sodium channels and a slower opening of L-type calcium channels (increased sodium and calcium conductance; gNa and gCa, respectively) that permit sodium and calcium to enter the cell during phases 0 - 2.
+As these channels become inactivated, potassium channels open (increased gK) permitting potassium ions to leave the cell, which causes repolarization of the membrane potential (phases 3 and 4).
 Potassium channels remain open until the next action potential is triggered.
-There are also different potassium channels that are responsible for the initial repolarization (phase 1) that occurs as the fast sodium channels become inactivated.
+A different type of potassium channel is responsible for the initial repolarization (phase 1).
 Potassium channels are also responsible for repolarizing slow-response action potentials in the sinoatrial and atrioventricular nodes.

-Potassium-channel blockers comprise the Class III antiarrhythmic compounds according to the Vaughan-Williams classification scheme.
-These drugs bind to and block the potassium channels that are responsible for phase 3 repolarization.
-Therefore, blocking these channels slows (delays) repolarization, which leads to an increase in action potential duration and an increase in the effective refractory period (ERP).
+Class III antiarrhythmic compounds (Vaughan-Williams classification) bind to and block potassium channels that are responsible for phase 3 repolarization.
+By blocking these channels, action potential repolarization is delayed, which leads to an increase in action potential duration and an increase in the effective refractory period (ERP).
 Most of the class III drugs,however, have additional mechanisms of action that may contribute to their electrophysiological actions.

-On the electrocardiogram, this increases the Q-T interval.
-This is the common effect of all Class III antiarrhythmic drugs.
-The electrophysiological changes prolong the period of time that the cell is unexcitable (refractory) and therefore make the cell less excitable.
+Prolongation of ventricular action potentials increases the QT interval in the electrocardiogram.
+This is a common effect of all Class III antiarrhythmic drugs.
+The electrophysiological changes prolong the length of time that the cell is unexcitable (refractory) and therefore make the cell less excitable.

 Specific Drugs and Therapeutic Indications